-Cuckooz Nest, the leading creche integrated flexible workspace, has researched which cities across the UK provide the best option for working parents based on the cost of childcare as a percentage of the salary on offer.
+Cuckooz Nest, the creche-integrated, flexible workspace, has researched which cities across the UK provide the best option for working parents based on the cost of childcare as a percentage of the salary on offer.

 Birmingham (36.9%), Cambridge (37.5%), Oxford (37.5%), Sheffield (37.9%), Aberdeen (37.9%), Edinburgh (38.6%) and Glasgow (39%) also place in the top half of the table.

-Cuckooz Nest co-founder, Charlie Rossier, commented: “It’s no secret that wage growth has fallen way behind the escalating costs of goods and services and childcare is no different with many parents struggling to find an affordable option when returning from maternity or paternity leave.
+Cuckooz Nest co-founder Charlie Rossier said: “It’s no secret that wage growth has fallen way behind the escalating costs of goods and services, and childcare is no different with many parents struggling to find an affordable option when returning from maternity or paternity leave.

 - Average childcare costs sourced from Childcare.co.uk.

-- Childcare cost per an hour multiplied to cover 8am-6pm for average working day and to allow commuting time, then multiplied by five to find the weekly figure.
+- Childcare cost per hour multiplied to cover 8 am-6 pm for the average working day and to allow commuting time, then multiplied by five to find the weekly figure.

 - Weekly earnings sourced from ONS.

-- Weekly earnings after tax found via Money Saving Expert.
+- Weekly earnings after tax are found via Money Saving Expert.

 - Weekly earnings multiplied by two to allow for both parents.

 - Belfast was excluded due to a lack of childcare cost data.